-Among other things, physics is involved in the empirical verification, scientific evaluation, and systematization of knowledge about natural phenomena.
+Among other things, physics is involved in the empirical verification and scientific evaluation and systematization of knowledge about natural phenomena.
 Schematizing contributes to the scientific description and explanation of the "knowable" and makes it easier to bring about possibilities of actualization.
-There must be an attempt to name the concepts and, thus, be able to formulate a theory and state its validity beyond any doubt.
-Before the theoretical results about natural phenomena in physics can acquire validity for practice, they must be empirically verified.
-Any refined and scientifically correct formulation of a theory requires thorough knowledge and mastery of the specific "subject matter language".
-However, to point out the sense and meaning of quantitative relations, which sometimes are necessary for understanding natural phenomena, and to be able to fully utilize them, mathematical manipulations often are used.
-By means of mathematical manipulations and methods, it is possible for a physicist to indicate mathematical-functional connections between separately measurable characteristics of a phenomenon of nature.
-The use of more exact and refined mathematical techniques gives physics a greater claim to a degree of validity and abstractness.
+There must be an attempt to name the concepts and thus be able to formulate a particular theory and state its validity beyond any doubt.
+Before the theoretical results about natural phenomena in physics can acquire validity for practice they must be empirically verified.
+Any refined and scientifically correct formulation of a particular theory requires thorough knowledge and mastery of the specific "subject matter language".
+However, in order to point out the sense and meaning of quantitative relations that sometimes are necessary for understanding natural phenomena and to be able to fully utilize them, mathematical manipulations often are used.
+By means of mathematical manipulations and methods it is possible for the physicist to indicate mathematical-functional connections between separately measurable characteristics of a particular phenomenon of nature.
+The use of more exact and refined mathematical techniques gives physics a greater claim to a particular degree of validity and abstractness.
 It especially acquires validity in so far as it shows agreement with practice.
-Thus, each theory of physics has two moments:
+Thus each theory of physics has two moments: